-A new book specifically for and about Super Commuter couples!
+A book specifically for and about Super Commuter and “Road Warrior” couples!
 Whether by choice or financial necessity, nearly 3 million people today are super commuting in the United States alone and the phenomenon is growing in popularity here and abroad.

 Combining interviews with people from around the world with the author’s personal experience as the wife of a super commuter and professional knowledge as a licensed therapist specializing in supporting super commuter couples, this book provides a glimpse into this unique lifestyle, highlights the top three factors to consider before starting a super commute, and offers practical guidance for navigating not only the commute itself but also the ins and outs of staying together while living apart.
 Therapists and families alike will find helpful the six guidelines for coping with the repeated separation and re-entry and the appendix includes questions for couples to explore on their own or in a therapy session.